Photo credit: Alina l'Ami

 Counterfactual Explanations: Making AI Decisions More Useful and Trustworthy.
 Accenture Turing Innovation Symposium 2020

-If you're interested in my CV or want to reach out, feel free to drop me a line at schut [at] robots [dot] ox [dot] ac [dot] uk.
+If want to reach out, feel free to drop me a line at schut [at] robots [dot] ox [dot] ac [dot] uk.
 I'm always curious to hear about research internships (starting earliest summer 2021) or potential collaborations.